-- 11. Calculation of the Provision for Doubtful Debt must be prepared annually by the Chief Financial Officer and retained for audit purposes.
-The calculation must be performed as per the Provision for bad debt guide of the Council. - 12.
-IMPLEMENTATION AND REVIEW OF THIS POLICY - 12.1 This revised policy shall be implemented once approved by Council for the 2022/2023 financial year.
+- 12. IMPLEMENTATION AND REVIEW OF THIS POLICY - 12.1 This revised policy shall be implemented once approved by Council for the 2023/2024 financial year.
 All future submissions for the writing off of debt must be considered in accordance with this policy.